-Artificial reefs (ARs) use the natural behaviour of fish to gather and concentrate around floating or any other stationary objects like tree leaves and shipwrecks.
+Artificial reefs (ARs) use the concept of natural fish behaviour to gather and concentrate around any floating or any stationary objects like tree leaves and shipwrecks.
 This aspect of fish behaviour is being exploited to attract them to artificial substrates by traditional fishermen all over the world.
-Fishes may get attracted to these artificial reefs for various reasons like shelter, food or even for breeding purposes.
-Artificial reefs/ Artificial fish habitats (AFH) serve as a substrate for growth of smaller organisms and thereby promoting the growth of smaller and bigger fishes in and around.
+Fishes may get attracted to the artificial reefs for various reasons like shelter, food or even for breeding purposes.
+Artificial reefs/Artificial fish habitats (AFH) serves as a substrate for proliferation of smaller organisms and there by promoting the growth of smaller and bigger fishes in and around.
 In recent years, artificial reefs of various kinds are being installed in the sea by many countries.
-These are considered effective in the aquatic environment, with the idea of improving the fish catch as well as preserving the ecosystem by providing habitat for fishes.
+These are considered effective in the aquatic environment with idea of improving the fish catch as well as preserving the ecosystem by providing habitat for fishes.

-Importance of Artificial Reefs
+Importance of artificial reefs

-Nowadays the need for artificial reefs is growing in India, since the fishery resources of the inshore areas are being intensively exploited.
-There is a considerable increase in the fishing effort, especially by mechanised vessels all along the Indian coast.
-Heavy competition among different kinds of fishing vessels has led to reduced incomes and moreover, in a multi species fishery, management measures like seasonal fishing ban adopted for conservation will have a limited effect.
-In this context, artificial reefs as a device for increasing the fish biomass gets importance.
+Nowadays the need for artificial reefs is growing in India since the fishery resources of the inshore areas are intensively exploited.
+There is a considerable increase in the fishing effort especially by mechanized vessels all along the Indian coast.
+Heavy competition among different kinds fishing vessels has led to the reduced incomes.
+In a multi species fishery, management measures like seasonal fishing ban adopted for conservation will have a limited effect.
+In these context artificial reefs as a device for increasing the fish biomass gets importance.
 Artificial reefs deployed in inshore waters enhance the biological productivity and fishery resources by serving as sanctuaries and nurseries or breeding grounds.
 This area with nutrient rich planktonic food is the best nursery ground for larval survival and growth.
-Artificial reefs may help in the regeneration, recovery and conservation of marine resources of inshore waters and thereby improve catches by artisanal gears.
+Artificial reefs may help in the regeneration, recovery and conservation of marine resources of inshore waters and thereby to improve catches by artisanal gears.
 They can also serve as a recreational facility by providing avenues for sport fishing and related activities.